-AIG reports the results of its businesses through three segments - General Insurance, Life and Retirement and Other Operations.
+As a result of the Corebridge deconsolidation, we no longer present a Life and Retirement segment and no longer include asset management and Corebridge Life Holdings, Inc. interest and general expenses within the Other Operations segment.
+Historical results of Other Operations have been revised to reflect these changes.
+Previously reported results for the General Insurance segment were not impacted by the deconsolidation of Corebridge.
+As of June 30, 2024, AIG reports the results of its businesses through three two segments - General Insurance Life and Retirement and Other Operations.
 General Insurance consists of two operating segments - North America and International.
 Life and Retirement consists of four operating segments - Individual Retirement, Group Retirement, Life Insurance and Institutional Markets.
-Other Operations is primarily comprised of corporate, our institutional asset management business and consolidation and eliminations.
+Other Operations is primarily comprised of corporate our institutional asset management business and consolidation and eliminations.

-For additional information on our business segments, see Note 3 to the Condensed Consolidated Financial Statements, and for information regarding the separation of Life and Retirement and AIG Life Limited (AIG Life), see Note 1 to the Condensed Consolidated Financial Statements.
+For additional information on our business segments, see Note 3 to the Condensed Consolidated Financial Statements, and for information regarding the separation of Life and Retirement and AIG Life Limited (AIG Life), the sale of our global individual personal travel insurance and assistance business, see Note Notes 1 and 4 to the Condensed Consolidated Financial Statements.